usmanmughal11/i2c-library/docs/frameworks/vue-2.md

 ## Configuration

 You'll need to tell Vue to ignore Shoelace components.
-This is pretty easy because they all start with `sl-`.
+This is pretty easy because they all start with `i2c-`.

 ```js
 import { createApp } from 'vue';